Branding and Marketing Tips

 What’s your logo worth to your business?
 Well, consider an established mark and how much you’ve used it – all the advertising, stationery and other applications.
 I guarantee you that logo is branded.
 Naturally there are some poorly designed logos that aren’t really unique, have no impact or little distinctive appeal but, generally, companies with these marks haven’t given any consideration to the uniqueness of their business in a visual sense and consequently miss out on attracting additional clients.

 The other important element of logos is trademarks.
 Many businesses have a tendency to let their unique logo mark go unprotected which gives your opposition a way in.
 For a small investment you can ensure that it is protected from your competition in the categories you choose.
-Design Train have much experience at registering trademarks or we suggest you consult your local IP Attorney for assistance.
+Brand Action have much experience at registering trademarks or we suggest you consult your local IP Attorney for assistance.

 Some information on this page was utilised from the Logo Design Workbook – A Hands on guide to creating logos published by Rockport Publishers. www.rockpub.com